Filing for Disability in New York: Social Security and SSI

 New York DDD Locations

 If your disability application doesn't receive a technical denial at the Social Security field office, it will be sent to the Division of Disability Determinations (DDD), a state agency with various locations in New York, to be evaluated for medical disability.
-These offices handle your initial application and the reconsideration, if you get denied.
+Social Security will decide which of the DDD locations in New York to send your file to, based on the location of your field office.

 Disability Determination Services